Gopalkumar1202/git-and-github-learning/README.md

 # git-and-github-learning
-this is my second  Github repository
+this is my second  Github repository.